clarklindev/microservices-stephengrider-with-node-and-react-common/README.md

 - always have to update the version number when we publish our package
 - look at semmantic versioning
 - MANUALLY update the 'version' property of our package: `package.json`
-- AUTO-INCREMENT: `npm version patch`
+- AUTO-INCREMENT: `pnpm version patch`

 3. npm run build